If you are looking for a law school with a history of diversity and a dynamic

 Our commitment to students of color can be seen in our numbers.

-Students of color comprise more than 25 percent of our student body.
-As a national law school, we recruit students from across the country and our current students represent 30 states.
+Students of color comprise more than 20 percent of our student body.
+As a national law school, we recruit students from across the country and our current students represent more than 30 states.
 The faculty also reflects diversity in race, sexual orientation, religion, and national origin.
 We have a national reputation for emphasizing diversity and we are committed to maintaining it.

 We've made a financial commitment to diversity.